Nottingham’s New Independent Shopping Trail

 T H E L A C E M A R K E T

 With its towering red brick buildings, The Lace Market is a lovely place for a wander, and its shops unobtrusively blend into the architecture.
-Visiting lace and craft haven Debbie Bryan Studio (winner of Nottingham BID Independent Shopping Award 2017) is a must for its artisan products and delicious cream teas, as is Behind The Red Door (opposite Nottingham Contemporary) which is one of the best spots to buy chic gifts and greeting cards.
+Visiting lace and craft haven Debbie Bryan (winner of Nottingham BID Independent Shopping Award 2017) is a must for its artisan products and delicious cream teas, as is Behind The Red Door (opposite Nottingham Contemporary) which is one of the best spots to buy chic gifts and greeting cards.

 B R O A D M A R S H